linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 Suppose you wish to determine the future value of a series of deposits of 1,000, deposited each year in the No Fault Vault Bank for five years, with the first deposit made at the end of the first year.
 If the NFV Bank pays 5\% interest on the balance in the account at the end of each year and no withdrawals are made, what is the balance in the account at the end of the five years?

-Each  $1,000 is deposited at a different time, so it contributes a different amount to the future value.
-For example, the first deposit accumulates interest for four periods, contributing$ 1,215.50 to the future value (at the end of period 5), whereas the last deposit contributes only 1,000 to the future value since it is deposited at exactly the point in time when we are determining the future value, hence there is no interest on this deposit.
+Each  \$1,000 is deposited at a different time, so it contributes a different amount to the future value.
+For example, the first deposit accumulates interest for four periods, contributing\$ 1,215.50 to the future value (at the end of period 5), whereas the last deposit contributes only 1,000 to the future value since it is deposited at exactly the point in time when we are determining the future value, hence there is no interest on this deposit.

 The future value of an annuity is the sum of the future value of each deposit:

 <table><tr><td>Period</td><td>Amount of Deposit</td><td>Number of Periods Interest Is Earned</td><td>Compounding Factor</td><td>Future Value</td></tr><tr><td>1</td><td>$1,000</td><td>4</td><td>1.2155</td><td>$1,215.50</td></tr><tr><td>2</td><td>1,000</td><td>3</td><td>1.1576</td><td>1,157.60</td></tr><tr><td>3</td><td>1,000</td><td>2</td><td>1.1025</td><td>1,102.50</td></tr><tr><td>4</td><td>1,000</td><td>1</td><td>1.0500</td><td>1,050.00</td></tr><tr><td>5</td><td>1,000</td><td>0</td><td>1.0000</td><td>1,000.00</td></tr><tr><td>Total</td><td></td><td></td><td>5.5256</td><td>5,525.60</td></tr></table>

-The future value of the series of  $1,000 deposits, with interest compounded at 5\%$ , is 5,525.60.
-Since we know the value of one of the level period flows is $1,000, and the future value of the annuity is $5,525.60, and looking at the sum of the individual compounding factors, 5.5256, we can see that there is an easier way to calculate the future value of an annuity.
+The future value of the series of  \$1,000 deposits, with interest compounded at 5\%$ , is 5,525.60.
+Since we know the value of one of the level period flows is \$1,000, and the future value of the annuity is \$5,525.60, and looking at the sum of the individual compounding factors, 5.5256, we can see that there is an easier way to calculate the future value of an annuity.
 If the sum of the individual compounding factors for a specific interest rate and a specific number of periods were available, all we would have to do is multiply that sum by the value of one cash flow to get the future value of the entire annuity.

 In this example, the shortcut is multiplying the amount of the annuity, 1,000, by the sum of the compounding factors, 5.5256: